Zenith Model 12-S-471 Console Radio (1940)

 Robot Dial . . . the dial that is three dials!
 Extreme simplicity in tuning all short wave and foreign broadcasts.
 Now all wave bands have separate, full sized dials.
 Just one clear, easy-to-read dial is visible at a time.
 The lever automatically changes the bands and pops up a complete new dial for each band.

-This radio offers continuous coverage from .55 to 18 Mhz using three bands, labeled Broadcast" (.55-1.6 Mhz), Medium wave (1.7-5.6 Mhz), and Shortwave (5-18 Mhz).
+This radio offers continuous coverage from .55 to 18 Mhz using three bands, labeled Broadcast (.55-1.6 Mhz), Medium wave (1.7-5.6 Mhz), and Shortwave (5-18 Mhz).
 The clever shutter dial employs three split dials, one for each band.
-The dials are mounted in a stack with the broadcast dial in the front-most position.
+The dials are arranged in a stack with the broadcast dial in the frontmost position.
 Each dial is a different color: black for the BC band, gold for shortwave, and a beautiful electric blue for medium wave.

 When you switch from Broadcast to Shortwave, the Broadcast dial opens like a shutter in the middle and its halves disappear to the sides, exposing the Shortwave dial behind it.
 When you switch to the Medium wave band, the second dial disappears and exposes the innermost third dial.